-2. “Agreement” means this Agreement, including its Annexes, and any amendments thereto;
+- “Agreement” means this Agreement and any amendments thereto;

 Grant of Rights

-(ii) for airlines of the United Kingdom, from points behind the territory of the United Kingdom via the territory of the United Kingdom and intermediate points to any point or points in the territory of the United States and beyond; and for all-cargo service, between the territory of the United States and any point or points; and
+(ii) for airlines of Ecuador, from points behind Ecuador via Ecuador and intermediate points to any point or points in the United States and beyond; and for all-cargo service, between the United States and any point or points; and

 without directional or geographic limitation and without loss of any right to carry traffic otherwise permissible under this Agreement, provided that, with the exception of all-cargo services, the transportation is part of a service that serves a point in the homeland of the airline.